C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Approximate duration: 100 minutes

-Ask students to determine the experimental probability of getting an even number by rolling the die 1,000 times.
+Ask students to determine the experimental probability of getting an even number by rolling a die 1,000 times.

 • With so many throws, one could make more mistakes, for example forgetting to put a result in the frequency table or losing count of the number of throws.

-Question students as to whether there is a more efficient way to determine the results of 1000 throws (looking to name the code as a representation tool).
+Question students as to whether there is a more efficient way to determine the results of 1,000 throws looking for the response about using code to simulate the experiment.

-First ask students what the computer should do to count the number of times an even number is rolled after 1,000 rolls of a six-sided die.
-This will become the pseudocode that will direct the block coding.
+First ask students for ideas on how the number of times an even number is rolled on a six-sided die can be tracked for up to 1,000 rolls.
+This will then become the basis for the pseudocode.

 Example of pseudocode: